 Established in 1836 as the first county seat in the state of Arkansas, Bentonville has maintained the historic character of the town.
 Within the city limits, there are 72 historical buildings and homes, including the 1875 Peel House Mansion and Historical Gardens.
 Within Benton County, there are 140 Civil War sites.

 The Bentonville town square embraces a Civil War statue, benches, fountain, and beautiful gardens surrounded by quaint shops.
 The 1928 Benton County Courthouse is a three-story neo-classical structure designed by A.O.
 Clark.
-During the Civil War, all but 12 of the buildings downtown were burned.
+During the Civil War, all but 12 buildings in the downtown neighborhood were burned.
 Therefore, the main business buildings around the square were constructed between 1875 and 1888.
 A main attraction on the square is the Walmart Museum.
 The museum is housed in Sam Walton's original variety store, which now traces the origin and growth of Wal-Mart.
 The center was created as an educational and informative facility about this American retailing success story.

 Other popular attractions to visit are the Compton Gardens and the Museum of Native American Artifacts.
-The gardens are located at the former home of Dr. Neil Compton, who spearheaded the effort to protect the Buffalo River.
+The gardens are located at the former home of Dr. Neil Compton, who spearheaded the effort to protect one of Arkansas’s most precious resources– the Buffalo National River.
 The gardens showcase 6.5 acres of native woodland plants, walking trails and prairie.
 Three Arkansas Champion Trees are on the site.
 It is open to public daily from dawn to dusk, and also serves as an event facility and conference center.
 Located one block north of the downtown square, a multi-use bike trail starts behind the gardens and runs along a ridge overlooking Crystal Bridges.
 This one-half mile, hard surface trail links to the larger city trail system.

 The Museum of Native American Artifacts features artifacts from the private collection of founder David Bogle along with 47 items from the former University of Arkansas Museum.
 Nine rare pots in the shapes of a head or body are among the pieces on display.
 The 5,000-square-foot space is west of the downtown.